vicky-1729/Devops/dummy.md

 Company    : TCS
 Experience  : 3.4 Years
 Designation : DevOps Engineer

-:large_orange_square: AWS & VPC
+### AWS & VPC
-What is VPC (Virtual Private Cloud)?
+1. What is VPC (Virtual Private Cloud)?

-How can you define a public and private subnet in a VPC?
+2. How can you define a public and private subnet in a VPC?

-How can an EC2 instance fetch data from the internet?
+3. How can an EC2 instance fetch data from the internet?

-How does a request from the application reach the internet?
+4. How does a request from the application reach the internet?

-If Security Groups, NACLs, and NAT Gateways are restricted, how can you still connect and fetch data from S3?
+5. If Security Groups, NACLs, and NAT Gateways are restricted, how can you still connect and fetch data from S3?

-How can you manage access in a VPC?
+6. How can you manage access in a VPC?

-Difference between Security Group and NACL (Network ACL)?
+7. Difference between Security Group and NACL (Network ACL)?

-:large_green_square: Kubernetes (K8s)
+### Kubernetes (K8s)
-What is a Service in Kubernetes?
+8. What is a Service in Kubernetes?

-How does a Kubernetes Service know which Pod to send traffic to?
+9. How does a Kubernetes Service know which Pod to send traffic to?

-If you don’t set a Service in Kubernetes, how can a request still reach the app?
+10. If you don’t set a Service in Kubernetes, how can a request still reach the app?

-What is a Load Balancer in Kubernetes?
+11. What is a Load Balancer in Kubernetes?

-How does a request know how to reach the app if you configure Ingress?
+12. How does a request know how to reach the app if you configure Ingress?

-How can you deploy applications in Kubernetes using AWS (e.g., EKS)?
+13. How can you deploy applications in Kubernetes using AWS (e.g., EKS)?

-If using EKS, how can one AWS service communicate with another AWS service?
+14. If using EKS, how can one AWS service communicate with another AWS service?

-:large_blue_square: Shell Scripting
+### Shell Scripting
-Write a shell script to check if a file is empty or not.
+15. Write a shell script to check if a file is empty or not.

-Write a shell script to check if multiple files (e.g., 10 files) are empty or not.
+16. Write a shell script to check if multiple files (e.g., 10 files) are empty or not.

-:large_yellow_square: Docker
+### Docker
-How do you write a Docker file?
+17. How do you write a Docker file?

-How can you reduce the size of a Docker image created from a Docker file?
+18. How can you reduce the size of a Docker image created from a Docker file?

-What are the security concerns to consider while writing a Docker file?
+19. What are the security concerns to consider while writing a Docker file?

-How would you utilize a Docker file in a CI/CD pipeline?
+20. How would you utilize a Docker file in a CI/CD pipeline?

 :large_green_circle: All the best for your next interview!
 You've got this! :+1:

 DevOps Interview Questions: